KevinKra/My_notes/Google_IT/README.md

 _What is the UTF encoding standard?_

-- A predictable model to determine the appropriate representations of base-2 numeral system or binary system in human readable characters.
+- A predictable model to determine the appropriate representations of the base-2 numeral system or binary system in human readable characters.

 _What are the three types of logic gates and what unique characteristics do they each have?_